 The functions TND_RSA_SigSTD_Secure and TND_RSA_SigCRT_Secure implement some countermeasures against SPA, DPA and DFA attacks.
 The RSA_KeyGen_Secure function implements some countermeasures against SPA and DFA attacks.
+The functions RSA_R2modM_precompute_sec and RSA_R2modPandQ_precompute_sec implement some countermeasures against DFA.

 The TORNADO[TM]2MX2 Secure RSA/ECC library provides a set of functions to implement ECC cryptographic algorithms.
 In particular, it provides some functions to implement the ECDSA signing/verifying and the ECDH key exchange protocol.
-The library implements ECC for general curves over prime fields of size from 192-bit to 521-bit and the only certain curves are in the scope of this evaluation.
+The library implements ECC for general curves over prime fields of size from 192-bit to 512-bit and the only certain curves are in the scope of this evaluation.
 The ECC functions of the library included in the TOE are: